 We then listed 11 fantastic microphone headsets, all with different features and prices.

 Our personal favorite headset has to be the SteelSeries Arctis 3.
-This is because it uses innovative noise-canceling technology, the earpads are designed to keep your ears cool even in hot studios, and at $99, it’s one of the most affordable options on our list.
+This is because it uses innovative noise-canceling technology, the earpads are designed to keep your ears cool even in hot studios, and it’s one of the most affordable options on our list.